stellar-deprecated/starlight/README.md

 <a href="https://github.com/stellar/experimental-payment-channels/discussions"><img src="https://img.shields.io/github/discussions/stellar/experimental-payment-channels" alt="Discussions"></a>
 </p>

+Starlight is a prototype layer 2 payment channel protocol for the Stellar Network.
+Starlight has existed in a couple different forms.
+The previous version of Starlight lives at [interstellar/starlight](https://github.com/interstellar/starlight).

-This repository contains a experiments, prototypes, documents, and issues relating to Payment Channels on the Stellar network.
+This repository contains a experiments, prototypes, documents, and issues relating to implementing the Starlight protocol on the Stellar network.
 Protoypes here are dependent on Core Advancement Protocols, [CAP-21] and [CAP-40], that are not yet accepted or implemented.
+You can experiment with the Starlight protocol by running a private Stellar network in a docker container.
+To find out how, see [Getting Started](Getting%20Started.md).

+The Starlight protocol, SDK, code in this repository, and any forks of other Stellar software referenced here, are **experimental** and **not recommended for use in production** systems.
+Please use the SDK to experiment with payment channels on Stellar, but it is not recommended for use with assets that hold real world value.

-The code and documents in this repository are under active development and are incomplete.
+The code and documents in this repository are under active development.

 ## Index